LiqiangJing/DSBench/data_modeling/readme.md

 ## How to evaluate CodeInterpreter on data modeling tasks
-1. Unzip data.zip into the current path.
+1. Unzip data.zip and save_performance.zip into the current path.
 3. Set your OpenAI key in eval_code_interpreter.ipynb.
 4. Run eval_code_interpreter.ipynb to evaluate the performance.
 5. ```bash